 Is B2B prospecting allowed under GDPR?

 Yes.
-The GDPR authorizes B2B prospecting under legitimate interest (recital 47), provided you target professionals in the context of their business activity, allow opt-out, and do not collect excessive data.
+The GDPR authorizes B2B prospecting under legitimate interest (recital 47), provided you target professionals in the context of their business activity, allow opt-out, and don’t collect excessive data.

 Can you use intent signals without violating GDPR?